oliviergauthier/gradle-appcenter-plugin/README.md

             dimension = "environment"           // This dimension match the flavor dimension appName = "GradleSample-Alpha"      // The AppCenter application name }
+        prodRelease {                           // When no dimension and flavor is provided, this name match the full variant name appName = "GradleSample"            // Application Name from AppCenter (see following note) }
+        "ABetaDebug-apk" {
+            flavor = "ABetaDebug"               // When name match won't work, you should provide flavor that will match full variant name appName = "GradleSample-Beta"
+        }
-        beta {
+        "ABetaDebug-aab" {
-            dimension = "environment"
+            flavor = "ABetaDebug"
             appName = "GradleSample-Beta"
+            artifactType = "AAB"
         }
-        prodRelease {                           // When no dimension is provided, this name match the full variant name appName = "GradleSample"            // Application Name from AppCenter (see following note) }
     }
 }